qmk/qmk_firmware/docs/feature_repeat_key.md

 ### Defining alternate keys

-Use the `get_alt_repeat_key_keycode_user()` callback to define the "alternate" key for additional keys or override the default definitions.
+Use the `get_alt_repeat_key_keycode_user()` callback to define the "alternate" for additional keys or override the default definitions.
 For example, to define Ctrl + Y as the alternate of Ctrl + Z, and vice versa, add the following in keymap.c:

 ```c
 uint16_t get_alt_repeat_key_keycode_user(uint16_t keycode, uint8_t mods) {